Murder of Tehuel de la Torre: Effects

-The case of the disappearance of Tehuel de la Torre has had social repercussions at the national level in Argentina, which has become a cause of struggle for the LGBT movement, particularly for the population of trans men.
-The group Autoconvocadxs por Tehuel has also been created, which concentrates the dissemination of the cause and the call for various activities.
+The case of the disappearance of Tehuel de la Torre has had social repercussions at the national level in Argentina, which has become a cause of struggle for the LGBT movement, particularly for the trans male community.
+The group Autoconvocadxs por Tehuel has also been created, which concentrates efforts to spread awareness of the cause and calls for various activities.

-The case has caught the attention of adherents to LGBT organizations and public figures like Quimey Ramos and Florencia de la V and human rights organizations like the Permanent Assembly for Human Rights, the Center for Legal and Social Studies, CORREPI, as well as various political parties such as the Worker's Left Front, and syndicates such as FEDUBA and the State Worker's Association.
+The case has drawn support from LGBT organisations and figures such as Quimey Ramos and Florencia de la V and human rights organisations such as the Permanent Assembly for Human Rights, the Center for Legal and Social Studies, CORREPI, as well as several political parties such as the Workers' Left Front, and trade unions such as FEDUBA and the Asociación Trabajadores del Estado.